michaelkirk/georust_book/src/join-the-party.md

 ## Drowning in Data

 So far we've been analyzing these data sets without any consideration for speed.
-We can sort of justify our laissez-faire approach to CPU usage for one-off calculations that won't take too much time to run either way, but optimization become increasingly important as we begin to work with larger amounts of data.
+We can sort of justify our laissez-faire approach to CPU usage for one-off calculations that won't take too much time to run either way, but optimization will become increasingly important as we begin to work with larger amounts of data.

 In the next section we'll explore some common techniques to enhance the performance of geospatial operations.
 Quickly moving through the real world may require a jet engine, but that doesn't mean that your laptop needs to sound like one.